NoneGG/aredis/docs/source/pipelines.rst

 .. code-block:: python

-    >>> async def example():
+    async def example():
-    >>>     async with await r.pipeline() as pipe:
+        async with await r.pipeline() as pipe:
-    ...         while 1:
+            while True:
-    ...             try:
+                try:
-    ...                 # put a WATCH on the key that holds our sequence value ...                 await pipe.watch('OUR-SEQUENCE-KEY')
+                    # put a WATCH on the key that holds our sequence value
+                    await pipe.watch('OUR-SEQUENCE-KEY')
-    ...                 # after WATCHing, the pipeline is put into immediate execution ...                 # mode until we tell it to start buffering commands again.
+                    # after WATCHing, the pipeline is put into immediate execution
+                    # mode until we tell it to start buffering commands again.
-    ...                 # this allows us to get the current value of our sequence ...                 current_value = await pipe.get('OUR-SEQUENCE-KEY')
+                    # this allows us to get the current value of our sequence
+                    current_value = await pipe.get('OUR-SEQUENCE-KEY')
-    ...                 next_value = int(current_value) + 1
+                    next_value = int(current_value) + 1
-    ...                 # now we can put the pipeline back into buffered mode with MULTI ...                 pipe.multi()
+                    # now we can put the pipeline back into buffered mode with MULTI
+                    pipe.multi()
-    ...                 pipe.set('OUR-SEQUENCE-KEY', next_value)
+                    pipe.set('OUR-SEQUENCE-KEY', next_value)
-    ...                 # and finally, execute the pipeline (the set command) ...                 await pipe.execute()
+                    # and finally, execute the pipeline (the set command)
+                    await pipe.execute()
-    ...                 # if a WatchError wasn't raised during execution, everything ...                 # we just did happened atomically.
+                    # if a WatchError wasn't raised during execution, everything
+                    # we just did happened atomically.
-    ...                 break
+                    break
-    ...             except WatchError:
+                except WatchError:
-    ...                 # another client must have changed 'OUR-SEQUENCE-KEY' between ...                 # the time we started WATCHing it and the pipeline's execution.
+                    # another client must have changed 'OUR-SEQUENCE-KEY' between
+                    # the time we started WATCHing it and the pipeline's execution.
-    ...                 # our best bet is to just retry.
+                    # our best bet is to just retry.
-    ...                 continue
+                    continue

 Note that, because the Pipeline must bind to a single connection for the duration of a WATCH, care must be taken to ensure that the connection is